The School of Art is no longer reviewing portfolios for the 2017-18 academic year.

-To pursue a major in art involves a selection process that requires the submission of both the university application and art program application.
+To pursue a major in art involves a selection process that requires the submission of both the university application and art program application (PDF).
 Please note: the art program application is included with the Ball State application when you indicate art as your intended major.

 Learn more about applying to the School of Art Undergraduate Programs (PDF).